szilard/dataset-sizes-kdnuggets/README.md

 In terms of computational resources needed I like to think in terms of the [pyramid of analytical tasks](https://github.com/szilard/datascience-latency#latency-numbers-every-data-scientist-should-know).
-I'm mostly interested in tools for non-linear machine learning, the distribution of dataset sizes practitioners have to deal with, and how all this has changed over the last years.
+I'm mostly interested in tools for non-linear machine learning, the distribution of dataset sizes practitioners have to deal with, and how all this is changing in time.

 #### Size of datasets in KDnuggets surveys